Liberty Mutual RightTrack Review 2026

 If you don’t want to enroll in RightTrack to track for any reason, Liberty Mutual offers many additional car insurance discount opportunities:

 Enrolling in Liberty Mutual’s RightTrack program is likely worth it if you generally drive safely and avoid using your phone while driving.
-You get a decent discount immediately upon signing up, and depending on your state and driving data, you could get a discount of up to 30 percent applied to your policy after the program.
+You get a decent discount upon signing up, and depending on your state and driving data, you could get a discount of up to 30 percent applied to your policy after the initial tracking period.

-Unlike some other insurers’ usage-based programs, RightTrack only lasts 90 days, which is an advantage if you receive a high score during that time.
+There are two versions of RightTrack.
+RightTrack 90-Day only tracks driving for 90 days, which is an advantage if you receive a high score during that time.
 You don’t have to worry about the program continuously tracking your data, and your score will be applied to your policy as long as you keep renewing with Liberty Mutual.
+Meanwhile, RightTrack Continuous tracks driving continuously and reevaluates your discount each policy renewal.

 I personally like using a telematics program as I have found that it makes me more mindful of my driving and helps me maintain safe driving habits, even though I consider myself a safe driver.